infogulch/linode-sdk-go/lsdk/docs/LinodeInstancesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RebuildLinodeInstance**
-> Linode RebuildLinodeInstance(ctx, linodeId, body11)
+> Linode RebuildLinodeInstance(ctx, linodeId, uNKNOWNBASETYPE)
 Rebuild Linode

 Rebuilds a Linode you have the `read_write` permission to modify.
 A rebuild will first shut down the Linode, delete all disks and configs on the Linode, and then deploy a new `image` to the Linode with the given attributes.
 Additionally:    * Requires an `image` be supplied.   * Requires a `root_pass` be supplied to use for the root User's Account.   * It is recommended to supply SSH keys for the root User using the     `authorized_keys` field.